bessygmartinez/Bamazon/README.md

 ---

 ## ABOUT BAMAZON
 Bamazon is a command line storefront application using Node.js, along with npm packages, and MySQL database backend.
-There are two different interfaces to choose from: `bamazonCustomer.js` and `bamazonManager.js`.
+There are three different interfaces to choose from: `bamazonCustomer.js`, `bamazonManager.js`, and `bamazonSupervisor.js`.

 * :credit_card: `bamazonCustomer.js` - [*Buying Products*](https://github.com/bessygmartinez/Bamazon#bamazoncustomerjs)
   * This interface will allow the user to select a product using the product ID, enter the amount they would like to purchase, and complete the purchase.
 After completing the purchase, it will display the purchase details, which includes the product ID, quantity ordered, product name, department name, price per item, and the subtotal for the amount of items purchased.